-This research is discovery driven and will advance knowledge regarding the initial stages of Cryptococcal infection in the lung.
+This research is discovery driven and will advance knowledge regarding the fundamental biology of Cryptococcus and the initial stages of Cryptococcal infection in the lung.
 Functional profiling under differing stimuli may identify enriched pathways and/or micro-evolutionary adaptations during the early phase of C. neoformans infection and pave the way for the development of novel methods to abrogate the infection and dissemination of this fungus.
 I expect this fellowship to lead to 2 peer reviewed papers, 1 as first author.
 This research will be presented at conferences and seminars in order to engage the wider community and forge future collaborations.

 Further work:

 Using preliminary data produced during my fellowship I would like to investigate the possible relationship between fungi and bacteria in the microbiome to see if production of virulence factors in fungi are regulated or in some way modified by interactions with bacteria.
-Is there a universal or shared regulatory/signaling pathway that can induce the production of virulence factors in fungi?
+Is there a conserved regulatory/signaling pathway that can induce the production of virulence factors in fungi?
 Investigation of how interactions of organisms in the microbiome contribute to disease; through bi-microbial cultures, investigation of cell wall components or the effects small signal peptides produced by microbes, could provide important insights into novel pathways for the development of anti-fungal drugs.
 It is my intention to build on the experience I gain during this fellowship to develop a research strategy and collaborations that will follow on from this opportunity.

 Word count: 2397/2250